serverless/aws-ai-stack/README.md

 - Update the `stages.default.customDomainCertificateARN` to the ARN of the certificate you created in ACM.

-### Create the secret for JWT Token authentication
+### Create the secret for JWT token authentication

 Authentication is implemented using JWT tokens.
 A shared secret is used to sign the JWT tokens when a user logs in.
 The secret is also used to verify the JWT